VEX prefix: Features

-The VEX prefix replaces the most commonly used instruction prefix bytes and escape codes.
+The VEX prefix replaces the most commonly used instruction prefix bytes and escape bytes.
 In many cases, the number of prefix bytes and escape bytes that are replaced is the same as the number of bytes in the VEX prefix, so that the total length of the VEX-encoded instruction is the same as the length of the legacy instruction code.
 In other cases, the VEX-encoded version is longer or shorter than the legacy code.
 In 32-bit mode VEX encoded instructions can only access the first 8 YMM/XMM registers; the encodings for the other registers would be interpreted as the legacy LDS and LES instructions that are not supported in 64-bit mode.

-The two-byte VEX prefix contains the following components: